 Breast Pumping Safety Guidelines

 Although breast milk is not sterile after it is pumped, bacteria do not grow in it easily due to its anti-infective properties.
-However, you should follow these breast pumping tips while handling pumped milk to avoid introducing any outside microorganisms into the breastmilk:
+However, you should follow these breast pumping tips while handling pumped milk to avoid introducing any outside microorganisms into the breastmilk:- Thoroughly wash your hands before pumping or handling any of the containers or bottles that are used to store milk.

 Hygiene Steps to Keep in Mind